Ethab-bit/Ethab-bit/README.md

 - 👋 Hi, I’m @Ethab-bit
-- 🌱 I’m currently learning the basics
-- 📫 How to reach me does github even have direct messaging?

 <!---
 Ethab-bit/Ethab-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.